Bitcoin, Blockchain, & Cryptocurrency

 Blockchain is the technology behind crypto.
 If you are happy with that explanation, feel free to skip ahead to the next paragraph.
 Otherwise, here is a really nerdy explanation of blockchain.

 Any time a transaction with Bitcoin or other crypto occurs, it’s recorded in files called blocks.
 A block usually holds about 500 transactions.
-Whenever a new transaction is sent to a blockchain block, other computers on the chain must verify it before the transaction is completed.
+Whenever a new transaction is sent to a blockchain block, other computers on the chain must verify it before it is completed.

 When I buy Bitcoin, what do I actually get?

 Well, disappointingly, you actually get nothing.
 You don’t own a piece of a company as you do with a stock.
-You don’t own any physical object as you do with a bar of gold.
+Unlike a bar of gold, you don’t own any physical object.

 You don’t even get a Bitcoin debit card.
 When you buy Bitcoin or a fraction of a Bitcoin, since a whole Bitcoin would be over $12,000, that fraction of a coin goes in your “digital wallet.”